 |Jeremy Scahill (200)||Journalist|

 |Jillian York||Digital rights activist|

 |Jonathan Zittrain||EFF board member|

 |Laura Poitras (104)||Filmmaker|

 |Trevor Paglen||Artist, researcher|

-After publishing this list, researchers affiliated with Microsoft Asia then worked with researchers affiliated with China's National University of Defense Technology (controlled by China's Central Military Commission) and used the MS Celeb image dataset for their research paper on using "Faces as Lighting Probes via Unsupervised Deep Highlight Extraction" with potential applications in 3D face recognition.
+After the MS Celeb dataset was first introduced in 2016, researchers affiliated with Microsoft Asia worked with researchers affiliated with China's National University of Defense Technology (NUDT) (controlled by China's Central Military Commission) and used the MS Celeb images for their research paper on using "Faces as Lighting Probes via Unsupervised Deep Highlight Extraction" with potential applications in 3D face recognition.